pascallaliberte/pascallaliberte.me/index.md

 <div class="scroll-reveal" markdown="1" id="previous-work">
 ## Previous work

-Up until February, I was at [FarmLead][farmlead], a marketplace for farmers to sell their grain.
-My role was in leading the design (Web, Android, iOS) and in building the web app.
+Before my move to freelancing I was at the startup called [FarmLead][farmlead], a marketplace for farmers to sell their grain.
+My role was in leading a re-design of the application (Web, Android, iOS) and in re-writing the web app.

-Previously, it's at the University of Ottawa that I helped bring user-centered design thinking, working on the web templates, and designing apps and web sites.
-At its Faculty of Medicine, I helped direct the creation of [Learn.med][learnmed], an online learning platform.
+Before that, I worked at the University of Ottawa.
+I helped bring user-centered design thinking.
+I did that by supporting the web development community by giving talks, by building tools like the central web templates and by writing documentation.
+I also built apps and web sites there too.
+In the last years, I was at the Faculty of Medicine where I directed the creation of [Learn.med][learnmed], an online learning platform.
 </div>

 <div class="scroll-reveal" markdown="1" id="beliefs">